Twenty-One Guns (ER): Plot

 Steve is now anxious for them to leave but Sam has to intubate Luka as he will not be able to breathe for another half-hour.
 Steve tells Mary to go outside and drive the prison van up to the exit door.
 Mary stops to exchange a passionate kiss with Rafe, indicating they are together.
 Mary then leaves the suture room but Abby approaches her, looking for the sonosite.
 Mary tells her she doesn't think it's in there.
 Abby attempts to sidestep Mary to enter the suture room but Mary stops her.
 Abby becomes suspicious and asks if there is something going on in there and Mary tells her they're about to do an intubation.
 Abby asks Mary if Kovac is performing the intubation and Mary tells her that Kovac has gone to the place they do the "head thingy."
 Abby walks around her and approaches the suture room, asking if "the head thingy" was to mean "CT."
 In a panic to distract Abby, Mary acts confused, asking "The what?"
 Abby turns back to face Mary, pushing open the door several inches and asks if she meant to say "CT" just as Rafe raises a gun, positioning it to be directly in her face when she turns back to enter the room.
 Defeated, Mary confirms she meant Kovac had gone to CT, just as Abby remembers she had last seen the sonosite in exam 3.
 Abby walks away and the door falls closed, leaving Abby oblivious to the gun formerly just inches away as she narrowly avoided disaster.

 Sam wants to help Luka and tells them they do not want to be murderers.
 They let Sam do it but she is nervous and shaking and it takes her a while.
 Sam tubes Luka with the help of Steve and starts to squeeze in air.
 His eyes flutter and for the moment he is okay.
 For the criminals this means that it's time to go.
 They grab Sam and drag her away despite her protests that Luka still needs help.
-Mary goes to fetch the van giving Rafe a kiss to indicate they are together.